robstoll/atrium/README.md

 <details>
 <summary>:interrobang: Why only overloads for up to 5 parameters</summary>

-You might be asking yourself why I stopped at 5 Parameters.
+You might be asking yourself why we stopped at 5 Pprameters.
 You could go on and create further overloads for 6 and more parameters, but... uh... can you smell it :stuck_out_tongue_winking_eye:.
-In case you have a function with 6 or more parameters and you do not want or cannot to get rid of it, then I suggest that you [write a specific assertion function](#write-own-assertion-functions) for it.
+In case you have a function with 6 or more parameters and you do not want or cannot to get rid of it, then we suggest that you [write a specific assertion function](#write-own-assertion-functions) for it.

 </details>